SC stays Centre's order banning telecast of Malayalam news channel 'MediaOne' on security concerns | Law-Order

 - India

-The Supreme Court Tuesday stayed till further orders the January 31 order of the Centre banning telecast of Malayalam news channel 'MediaOne' on security grounds.
+The Supreme Court on Tuesday stayed till further orders the January 31 directive of the Centre revoking licence of Malayalam news channel 'MediaOne' and banning its telecast on security grounds.

-A bench of Justices D Y Chandrachud, Surya Kant and Vikram Nath said that the news and current affairs channel will continue its operations as it was operating prior to the ban of telecast.
+A bench of Justices D Y Chandrachud, Surya Kant and Vikram Nath said the news and current affairs channel will continue its operations as it was operating prior to the ban of telecast.
+“We are of the view that the case of grant of interim relief has been made out.
+We order and direct that order dated January 31, 2022 of the Union government revoking security clearance of Madhyamam Broadcasting Ltd stands stayed pending further orders'', the bench ordered.
+“The petitioners (Madhyamam Broadcasting Ltd and Pramod Raman editor of the channel and others) shall be permitted to continue operating the news and current affairs channel 'MediaOne' on the same basis as it was operating prior to the revocation of clearances,'' it said.

+The bench passed the order after perusing the files filed by the Centre on the basis of which security clearance was revoked and the Kerala High Court had passed the order upholding the ban on telecast.

+The senior counsel said the order of the division bench accepted that the renewal of the licence is automatic and then upheld the revoking of licence on security grounds.
+“I have been running my business since 2011 and I have millions of viewers.
+Now I have been shut down and 382 people are out of job”, Dave said, adding that permission for downlinking was granted for five years in 2019.
+He said, “No media channel will be safe if this principle is accepted.
+Everyone can be shut down”.
+Additional Solicitor General SV Raju, appearing for the Centre, said he needs a week to file detailed affidavit, and granting them interim relief would mean granting them actual relief.

+The bench asked Raju, “What is the difficulty in disclosing the files to them.
+Their business has been shut down.
+They need to know on what basis this was ordered, so that they can defend themselves.
+All that you have said in the High Court is that on the basis of intelligence inputs a decision was taken”.
+Additional Solicitor General KM Nataraj, also appearing for the Centre, said they have brought the files but it is for the perusal of the court and they are not shying away from sharing with the court.
+Dave said that heavens are not going to fall if they are allowed to run the channel and for six weeks we have been shut down just because the channel is being run by a member of a minority community.
+“They have not pointed out a single instance when I have violated the programme code”, he said.
+Justice Chandrachud said that he is averse to the “sealed cover jurisprudence” and asked Dave whether he has any objection if the court peruses the files which are produced by the Centre.
+Dave said that he has no objection to the court perusing the files.
+Nataraj pointed out that after the single-judge of Kerala High Court passed the order, this media house through a Youtube channel run by it had criticised the judgement and the judge by making personal remarks.
+“This is serious because they have tried to browbeat the court”, he said, adding that the channel is liable to be held guilty for contempt of court.
+Justice Chandrachud said citizens have the right to criticize the judgements of the court but they cannot make personal remarks against a judge.
+Dave, appearing along with senior advocates Mukul Rohatgi and Huzefa Ahmadi, said that he had condemned the said Youtube programme but it cannot be a ground to shut the channel.

+The judges then retired into their backroom to peruse the reports saying they will return after 10-15 minutes and dictate the orders.
 On March 10, the top court had sought response from the Centre on the channel's plea of against the Kerala High Court order upholding the Centre's decision to ban its telecast on security grounds.
+It had asked the Centre to place on record the file which was relied on by the high court.

+The Kerala High Court had upheld the Centre's decision to bar telecast of the Malayalam news channel and dismissed the plea of Madhyamam Broadcasting Ltd -- which operates MediaOne -- challenging the central government's January 31 decision.

+The high court had said that the decision of the Ministry of Home Affairs (MHA) to deny security clearance was based on intelligence inputs received from various agencies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)